technotarek/timeliner/README.md

 		});

 11. Add an expand/collapse all events by adding the following inside of the main #timeline.
 Use the expandAllText and collapseAllText options to customize this button.
+You may include more than one expand/collapse button per timeline, such as at the top and bottom of your timeline.
+When the state of one changes, it will update all others.

 		<button class="timelineToggle">+ expand all</button>